 What's Happening Now?

 The Portland Bureau of Transportation (PBOT) and Metro are partnering to make NE 72nd Avenue safe and comfortable for pedestrians and people biking by building a neighborhood greenway through the heart of the Cully and Roseway neighborhoods.
 Neighborhood greenways are residential streets that place a priority on pedestrians and people biking.
 Greenways typically average fewer than 2,000 car trips per day, with speeds of 20 mph or less.
-We are in the early design phase for this project and need your input.
-Beginning in 2023, PBOT will build new sidewalks and bicycle paths between NE Lombard Street and Sandy Boulevard.

 New sidewalks and bicycle paths will safely connect residents to neighborhood stores, schools, and parks.
 Eventually this greenway will connect with other PBOT projects, providing one continuous connection all the way south to the Springwater Corridor Trail.